-|Home » For educators » Space Science Experience Introduction » The Color of the Stars - http://cesar-tools.cosmos.esa.int/web/index.php?Section=SSE_The_Color_of_the_Stars|
+|Home » For educators » Space Science Experience Introduction » The Colour of the Stars - http://cesar-tools.cosmos.esa.int/web/index.php?Section=SSE_The_Color_of_the_Stars|

 (Printable version, go to full version)

-The Color of the Stars
+The Colour of the Stars

 In this Experience, students learn how to classify stars according to the light detected from them, in particular, their colour.